 I lived in Hong Kong from 2019 to 2024, and I eventually decided to leave.
-I’ve lived in and visited many places around the world, but in my experience Hong Kong was the most miserable and depressing place, at least for me.
+I’ve lived in and visited many places around the world, but Hong Kong was the most miserable and depressing place in my experience.
 Looking back, I regret staying as long as I did and not leaving earlier.
+From day one, Hong Kong felt unlivable to me, and over the years I didn’t see a realistic way its structural problems would ease.

-I don’t think Hong Kong is a ‘bad’ place for everyone, some people do enjoy Hong Kong.
-This is a personal account, alongside some statistics that help explain why living there felt so difficult.
+I don’t think Hong Kong is a bad place for everyone, many people do enjoy Hong Kong.
+This is a personal account, alongside some statistics that explain why living there felt so difficult.
 Others may feel differently.

 Hong Kong is widely known for its skyline and its role as a global hub—a gateway between East and West.
 But beyond the skyline, daily life often reflects a harsher reality, shaped by a chronic housing crisis that has persisted for decades, an economy dominated by tycoons, aging infrastructure, and deteriorating social indicators.
 This post looks at the structural challenges ordinary residents face—strains driven by land scarcity, market incentives, and policy trade-offs, often at the expense of well-being and quality of life.